-Continuing challenges for county governments include the inability to move forward with legislation clarifying, prospectively, that preemption should not take place in the courts, but in the open and accessible lawmaking process, where all stakeholders may be heard on the merits of their arguments.
+Continuing challenges for county governments include the inability to move forward with legislation to clarify and codify the 20-year precedent that governs the state and local funding for election-related systems and equipment.
 Additionally, work remains to address the mounting costs reimbursements for services provided by emergency medical service transporters to better meet growing demands and needs for services.

 MACo’s legislative initiatives, priorities, and positions are directed by its membership.
 Elected representatives from every county government across Maryland and Baltimore City comprise MACo’s Legislative Committee.

 The “one county, one vote” system of deciding the Association’s legislative strategies ensures that all counties have an equal voice.
-All 24 jurisdictions participated regularly in the weekly meetings throughout the Session – where they also engaged with policy leaders and advocates who joined the meeting to address county leadership.
+All 24 jurisdictions participated in weekly virtual meetings throughout the legislative session – where they also engaged with policy leaders and advocates who joined the meeting to address county leadership.

 Our policy staff has compiled updates and results on all of the bills the Legislative Committee decided to take action on this year.